 Pubs, in the form that we recognise them today, have existed for at least 200 years and their origins can be traced back to the beer houses, taverns and coaching inns that existed in England over the last 400 years.
 The pub sector cannot afford to stand still.
 It needs to continually evolve to cater for a changing market but it’s far from dead.

 Well-managed pubs, responding to the needs of the community and its visitors, have proven very successful.
 It is acknowledged that supermarkets exploit tax rules to undercut pub prices, but pubs need to play to their strength and remind customers that they offer something that a supermarket cannot.
 They offer a shared space for social interaction in a supervised and atmospheric environment.
-The chink of glasses amongst a group of friends when the first round is purchased at the outset of an evening of merriment will never resound with the same authenticity and robustness as at the bar counter of a pub.
-It’s not dead, it’s just experiencing a challenging period of soul-searching.
+The chink of glasses amongst a group of friends when the first round is purchased in a pub has a robustness which cannot be matched at home or with beers in the park.
+The pub game isn’t dead, it’s just experiencing a challenging period of soul-searching.

 “It was never a good pub anyway”

 Everyone has their own ideas about what constitutes a ‘good’ and ‘bad’ pub.
 The pub as a construct is sound, and well-proven.
 Under poor management, any hospitality-based business can deteriorate and disenfranchise customers.
 There could be a variety of reasons why a pub is perceived to have gone “downhill”.
 Pubcos (freeholders of 50% of pubs) restrict the choice of beer available to tenants and this is sold at above market prices.
 If an owner is looking to achieve permission for a change of use, it is in his or her interests to present the business to decision-makers as ‘failing’.
 We are aware of many cases of pubs being deliberately run into the ground.